Tinrocket-LLC/TRAnimation/README.md

 ![Photo Tape by Tinrocket](Data/General 2 v009 App Preview.gif)

+The render model is based on the Graphics class; where there is no hardware acceleration.
+TRAnimation includes a delegate class to use another rendering system, such as Apple's SceneKit, and the repo contains a sample project which uses the (SceneKitMBS)[https://www.monkeybreadsoftware.de/xojo/plugin-mac64bit.shtml] plugin from (Monkeybread Software)[https://www.monkeybreadsoftware.com].

 ### Current limitations

-1) The render model is based on the Graphics class; there is no hardware acceleration.
-That said, it's fast enough for dozens of animated sprites.
-TRAnimation could be adapted to another display model if one were implemented in XOJO.

-2) TRAnimation is limited to macOS and iOS platforms because of dependency on CGAffineTransform.
+1) TRAnimation is limited to macOS and iOS platforms because of dependency on CGAffineTransform.
 This dependency will be removed in the future.

 ### Gallery